Punch (tool)

 A punch is a tool used to indent or create a hole through a hard surface.
 They usually consist of a hard metal rod with a narrow tip at one end and a broad flat "butt" at the other.
-When used, the narrower end is pointed against a target surface and the broad end is then struck with a hammer or mallet, causing the blunt force of the blow to be transmitted down the rod body and focused more sharply onto a small area.
+When used, the narrower end is pointed against a target surface and the broad end is struck with a hammer or mallet, causing the blunt force of the blow to be transmitted through the rod body and focused more sharply onto a small area.
 Typically, woodworkers use a ball-peen hammer to strike a punch.

 Use

-Punches are used to drive fasteners such as nails and dowels, making a hole, or forming an indentation/impression of the tip on a workpiece.
+Punches are used to drive fasteners such as nails and dowels, making a hole, or forming an indentation or impression of the tip on a work piece.
 Decorative punches may also be used to create a pattern or even form an image.

 Pin

 Metal pins and similar connectors are driven in or out of holes using a pin punch.

 For removal, first use a starter punch to loosen the pin, then use a pin punch to finish.